Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space: System Description

 \subsection{Data Generation}

-We have explored our method using CARLA~\cite{dosovitskiy2017carla}.
-CARLA is an open-source simulator for autonomous driving research, that provides open digital assets (urban layouts, buildings, vehicles, pedestrians, \textit{etc.}).
-The simulation platform supports flexible specification of sensor suites and environmental conditions.
+We have explored our method using CARLA~\cite{Dosovitskiy17}.
+CARLA is an open-source simulator for autonomous driving research, that provides open digital assets --urban layouts, buildings, vehicles, pedestrians, \textit{etc.}-- and supports flexible specification of sensor suites and environmental conditions.
 We have generated over 12000 image pairs consisting of a target image captured with neither vehicles nor pedestrians, and a corresponding input image captured at the same pose with the same illumination conditions, but with cars, tracks and people moving around.
 These images have been recorded using a front and a rear RGB camera mounted on a car.
 Their ground-truth semantic segmentation has also been captured.
+By manually selecting those dynamic classes (vehicles and pedestrians), we can easily obtain the ground-truth dynamic/static segmentation too.
 CARLA offers two different towns that we have used for training and testing, respectively.
 Our dataset, together with more information about our framework, is available on \href{https://bertabescos.github.io/EmptyCities/}{{\tt https://bertabescos.github.io/EmptyCities/}}.

 At present, we are limited to training on synthetic datasets since, to our knowledge, no real-world dataset exists that provides RGB images captured under same illumination conditions at identical poses over long trajectories, with and without dynamic objects.
 Recording a dataset ourselves would require huge amounts of both time and resources.